Welcome to our top tips for visits to Disneyland California (and California Adventure)

 Splash Mountain is a hilarious and inventive twist on a water splash ride, but you will get thoroughly drenched through the whole ride, so save it until the end of the day, if you can.
 We didn’t make it onto Tower of Terror but having ridden the ride in both Paris and Florida, neither of us fancied the 90 minute queue!

-There are plenty of rides for non-thrill-seekers.
+At Disneyland California, there are plenty of rides for non-thrill-seekers.
 The Buzz Lightyear Astro Blasters are great fun for kids and grown-ups, immersing you in a larger than life video game involving blasting targets in a Toy Story world.
-A similar idea works just as well at the Midway Mania ride in california Adventure, where you play carnival games against your companion, in a virtual 3D environment.
+A similar idea works just as well at the Midway Mania ride in California Adventure, where you play carnival games against your companion, in a virtual 3D environment.

 When you’re not on a ride (or standing in line for a ride) there’s a lot to keep you entertained at Disneyland – there are countless live performances, from barber shop quartets in Disneyland’s New Orleans area, to a group of Alice in Wonderland characters performing Abba covers in Hollywood Land.